-This briefing paper introduces one method, referred to as the Qualitative Impact Protocol, or QuIP.
 The QuIP's main purpose is to serve as a reality check on whether the social effects of a planned activity or set of activities on intended beneficiaries is as expected, or whether it is having any unintended consequences.
 It can also provide insight on other factors - some perhaps unexpected - that are affecting hoped-for changes, or highlight variations across a selected group in the changes experienced and the perception of the causal drivers of these changes.
+The QuIP is versatile: it can be used in a relatively narrow way to confirm whether a specific intervention is working as anticipated - e.g. as set out in a project's theory of change; but it can also be used to explore what is driving change as part of an organisation's broader commitment to reflecting on its priorities, strategies and activities.
 Generally, however, it is not so useful for capturing the magnitude of changes; for this reason, some people refer to it as a way of assessing impact contribution rather than attribution.
 However, the QuIP can usefully assist in estimating the magnitude of possible impacts when used in combination with other methods.